eduardoejp/fenrir/README.md

 	(get-slot cir :area)
 	(get-slot cir :perimeter)

-1. Slots in Fenrir can come in two forms: Normal Slots & Virtual Slots
+1. Slots in Fenrir can come in two forms.
 *Normal Slots*: These are instance variables in your object.
 They can be called by name inside method definitions and inside getters, setters and virtual slot definitions.
 *Virtual Slots*: These can be accessed like every other slot by outside users (although they cannot be called by name inside definitions).
 If someone tries to set them to a value through set-slot, they won't be able to and set-slot will return the original object.
 Accessing them through get-slot will result in the forms being evaluated and returning a value.